 If a post from your campaign was shared by an influential Twitter account, you’ll want to keep your relationship with that publisher positive.
 Hopefully, they will see the value in your post for bringing mutual exposure to your websites and will be open to letting you guest post again in the future.

-You are able to add keywords from the US, UK, Australia, France, Germany, Italy and Spain databases.
-Keep in mind if you choose to change your location of keywords, all of your previous data about that article will be lost.
+You are able to add keywords from the US, UK, Australia, France, Germany, Italy, and Spain databases.
+Keep in mind if you choose to change your location of keyword tracking, all of your previous data about that article will be lost.

-Clicking on the green button all the way to the right of your article will allow you to see any daily changes involving this article.
+Clicking on the article directly will allow you to see any daily changes involving this article’s keyword rankings.